gaphor/gaphor/docs/coffee_machine_logical.md

 different functional block or component.

-In this case, the diagram includes swimlanes for the HMI, Controller, Water Pump, Water Heater, Grouphead, and Portafilter.
+In this case, the diagram includes swimlanes for the HMI, Controller, Water Pump, Water Heater, Group Head, and Portafilter.
 The HMI receives the button press from the barista and then sends a command to the Controller.
-The Controller then commands the Water Pump and Water Heater to start, and once the water has reached the correct temperature, the Controller commands the Pump and Heater to start.
-The water would then be pumped through the Grouphead and into the Portafilter, brewing the coffee.
+The Controller then commands the Water Heater to start, and once the water has reached the correct temperature, the Controller commands the Pump to start.
+The water would then be pumped through the Group Head and into the Portafilter, brewing the coffee.
 The diagram shows the flow of information and actions between the different logical blocks, and help to ensure that the behavior that each block provides is properly connected and integrated into the system.